 OISE COVID-19 RESPONSE

-Keeping the OISE community updated on all the latest COVID-19 information as it relates to the Faculty.
+Keeping the OISE community updated on all the latest COVID-19 information as it relates to the Institute.
 Please visit the University’s UTogether website for more updates and resources.

 OISE Community Updates

 April 28, 2022- Update from the Chief Administrative Officer

 Further to the University’s update on April 26th regarding changes to COVID-related measures effective on campus as of May 1, I am writing to share details of how these changes will impact building protocol at OISE.
 Please note that some or all of these requirements may be reinstated on short notice should public health conditions or guidance change, and I appreciate the agility of our community as we respond to the evolving advice.